Lynndie England: Later life

 After serving her sentence, England returned to Fort Ashby, West Virginia, and stayed with friends and family.

-On July 9, 2007, England was appointed to the Keyser, West Virginia volunteer recreation board.
+On July 9, 2007, England was appointed to the Keyser, West Virginia, volunteer recreation board.
 In July 2009, England released Tortured: Lynndie England, Abu Ghraib and the Photographs that Shocked the World, a biography that was set with a book tour that she hoped would rehabilitate her public image.
 As of 2009, England was on antidepressant medication and also had post-traumatic stress disorder and anxiety.
 As of 2013, she had found seasonal employment as a secretary.

-In March 2008, England told the German magazine Stern that the media was to blame for the consequences of the Abu Ghraib scandal:
+In March 2008, England told the German magazine Stern that the media was to blame for the consequences of the Abu Ghraib scandal.
+In a 16 January 2009 interview with The Guardian, England noted being pressured by Graner to pose for the prison photos.

-If the media hadn't exposed the pictures to that extent, then thousands of lives would have been saved ...
-Yeah, I took the photos but I didn't make it worldwide.

-Asked about the picture of her posing with Graner in front of a pyramid of naked men, she said:

-At the time I thought, I love this man [Graner], I trust this man with my life, okay, then he's saying, well, there's seven of them and it's such an enclosed area and it'll keep them together and contained because they have to concentrate on staying up on the pyramid instead of doing something to us.

-Asked about the picture showing her pointing at a man forced to masturbate, she again referred to her feelings for Graner at the time:

-Graner and Frederick tried to convince me to get into the picture with this guy.
-I didn't want to, but they were really persistent about it.
-At the time I didn't think that it was something that needed to be documented but I followed Graner.
-I did everything he wanted me to do.
-I didn't want to lose him.

-In a 16 January 2009 interview with The Guardian, England reiterated: